There are numerous problems with app location data. We have compiled the top 5 along with a section on how to solve those problems.

 Both iOS and Android have guidelines on how to configure location accuracy when building an app, both of which balance battery and the level of precision. iOS requires your app to link to their Core Location Framework, and Android requires you to use Google’s Geolocation API.
 Check out iOS’s Desired Accuracy guidelines and Androids section on balancing accuracy and battery efficiency.

 However, if you have found that even after following native accuracy guidelines you are receiving subpar and inaccurate location data, you need to look into another solution.
+If not, any user that uses an iOS and android device might find themselves struggling to use your app's location sharing features.

 Get precise data with location SDKs